 For casual or hobbyist use, the less expensive printers will probably work just fine.
 These are usually limited to just a few different kinds of filament, too, which makes ordering additional supplies very simple.

 On the other hand, if you plan to print a lot, you’ll want a more heavy-duty model.
 These often have larger creation areas, multiple heads (called extruders), and faster print times.
 The downside is that they’re usually louder and more expensive, so you’ll want a dedicated printing area.

 Which Filament To Use?

 This depends on two things: the materials do you want to work with and which that your printer supports.
 Generally, almost every printer accepts PLA and ABS filaments.
 These are simply two different kinds of plastic, each with their own advantages.
 So what about the more advanced types?

 Most mid-range printers will allow you to use a wider selection of materials, but each printer has different capabilities.
 For this reason, it’s important to carefully research each model before you buy.
 Nobody wants to find that their new, expensive filament isn’t compatible, right?

 One thing to watch out for: some companies use proprietary filament and your printer won’t work with anything else.
 There are a couple of issues with this.
 First, it allows them to charge more money and second, if the company goes bust, you can expect the filament to become very rare indeed.

-Although 3D printing has been around for a few years, it’s finally become an affordable hobby for regular people.
+Although 3D printing has been around for a few years, it has finally become an affordable hobby for regular people.
 With an abundance of tutorials and guides, there’s nothing stopping you from getting involved with this exciting and promising new technology.